 (Papers from outside this call are still welcomed.)

-Papers should be submitted via the above link by the deadline of Friday 29 March 2019.
-Notification of acceptance will be sent on Monday 29 April 2019.
+Papers should be submitted via the above link by the extended deadline of Wednesday 1 May.

 Bronze (includes conference proceedings and lunches) - Early Bird: £230 (members), £280 (non-members) | Late fee: £280 (members), £330 (non-members)